The SALSA MLPA Probemix P163 GJB-WFS1-POU3F4 is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions or duplications in the human GJB2
+for the detection of deletions or duplications in the GJB2

 , and the presence of six specific mutations in the GJB2

-Deletions or duplications obtained with the P163 GJB-WFS1-POU3F4 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require confirmation by another method.
-Most defects in GJB2
+Copy number variations (CNVs) detected with P163 GJB-WFS1-POU3F4 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
+Most defects in the GJB2

-In many populations, up to 50% of all cases of autosomal recessive non-syndromic hearing loss are caused by mutations in the DFNB1 (Deafness, Neurosensory, autosomal recessive 1) locus on 13q12 (https://www.ncbi.nlm.nih.gov/books/NBK1536/
+In many populations, up to 50% of all cases of autosomal recessive nonsyndromic hearing loss are caused by mutations in the DFNB1 (Deafness, Nonsyndromic, autosomal recessive 1) locus on 13q12 (https://www.ncbi.nlm.nih.gov/books/NBK1272/

 and the upstream CRYL1